Click on the links below to find out more.

 If the stomach is empty of food, any water that is ingested will go right through the stomach in a matter of minutes.
 So why you might ask, are people not allowed to drink in hospitals for hours and hours before surgery?
 That is a very good question and one to which we have never received a satisfactory answer!
 Keeping the patient well hydrated around the time of surgery is very important to maintain blood supply to vital organs.
 So, we ask that you offer your pet water right up until the time that you leave the house.
 But don’t worry overly if they don’t take you up on the offer of a drink, because we routinely drip our anaesthetised patients anyway.

 Why does my pet need to be starved before surgery?

 The reflexes in the back of the throat are suppressed by anaesthetic drugs.
 Vomiting and regurgitation can occur around the time of anaesthesia and sedation.
 If a pet has food in the stomach, then there is a risk that acidic stomach contents and food particles could be vomited up under anaesthetic and then be aspirated (“sucked into”) the airway and the lungs.

 This can be extremely serious and even life threatening.
 So, we starve pets for a few hours before surgery to empty the stomach to minimise this risk.
 Typically, we starve adults from around 8pm the night before surgery.
 For some procedures we may even ask you to starve the pet for longer.
-For infants, we only starve for a few hours, say from midnight the night before surgery, because in these young animals we have to trade off the risk of vomiting against other risks associated with longer starvation.
+For infants, we only starve for a few hours, often allowing food to be given up to the time of admission.
+This is because in these young animals we have to trade off the risk of vomiting against other risks associated with longer starvation.
 Prolonged starvation would be more likely to cause problems in infants like hypoglycaemia (low blood sugar levels) and hypothermia (low body temperature) which are both more likely if the metabolism isn’t ticking along with a nice load of fuel on board.